ErtanEnsar/JsonFlattener/README.md

 ### Usage
-- Download the neccesary files and cd to folder.
+- Download the neccesary files and cd to folder, if you do not have python download it from https://www.python.org/downloads/.
 - To flatten nested Json object in given file, use the general form: **cat File.json | python3  Flatten.py**
 - There is 3 test files included for your convenience, all called Input you can use them as such: **cat TestFiles/Input[1-3].json | python3  Flatten.py**
 - The program will not run if the given Json is not valid, try and see if you can break it :)